LPG cylinder prices increased by Rs 25, will now cost Rs 884.50 in Delhi

 A 14.2 kg liquified petroleum gas, or LPG, cylinder will be costlier by Rs 25 from Wednesday, reported NDTV.

-After this increase, a non-subsidised 14.2 kg LPG cylinder will now cost Rs 884.50 in Delhi.
-In Kolkata, the same cylinder will be priced at Rs 911, and Rs 884.50 in Mumbai.

-In Chennai, these cylinders will cost Rs 900.50.

-In Kolkata, these cylinders will cost Rs 1,772.

 This is the second time in a month that the price of the LPG cylinders has been increased.
 On August 18, gas companies had increased the price of LPG cylinder by Rs 25.

+After Wednesday’s hike, a non-subsidised 14.2 kg LPG cylinder will now cost Rs 884.50 in Delhi.
+In Mumbai, cylinders will now cost Rs 884.50, while in Kolkata they will cost Rs 911.

+In Chennai, these cylinders will cost Rs 900.50.

+These cylinders will cost Rs 1,772 in Kolkata.

 The central government provides 12 subsidised LPG cylinders weighing 14.2 kg to each household every year.
 However, this subsidised rate changes every month.